-This Moroccan Lentil Salad recipe is a fantastic way to get some protein into a vegetarian diet.
-Alternatively, this dish is a great way to go meat-free.
+This Moroccan Lentil Salad recipe is a fantastic way to sneak some protein into a vegan diet.
 It is crunchy, zesty, and filling.
 What more could you want?
-Of course, getting into a vegetarian diet will take some time to get used to.
+Of course, getting into a vegan diet will take some time to get used to.
 However, with this dish, we guarantee, that you will appreciate vegetables more.

 Lentils are not only good for health, they’re delicious and easy to cook as well.
 All you need to do is boil or simmer them to add a complex flavor to your dish.
 Depending on the types of lentil you use, you’ll actually get very distinctly different flavors.
 Green lentils have a peppery taste, while brown lentils are earthier, with black lentils, or Beluga lentils, being the earthiest.
 Yellow and red lentils taste sweet and slightly nutty.